Center for Global Education

 - carry global competence throughout life

-PC, through the Center for Global Education, is a member of NAFSA: Association of International Educators, the Institute of International Education, the Association of International Educators, and the Forum on Education Abroad.
-The Center adheres to the NAFSA Code on Ethics and Statements of Principles in International Educational Exchange and the Code of Ethics for Education Abroad developed by the Forum on Education Abroad.
+PC, through the CGE, is a member of NAFSA: Association of International Educators and the Institute of International Education.
+It also belongs to the Association of International Educators, and the Forum on Education Abroad.
+The Center adheres to the NAFSA Code on Ethics and Statements of Principles in International Educational Exchange.
+It also observes the Code of Ethics for Education Abroad developed by the Forum on Education Abroad.

 Center for Global Education Pedagogical Goals

-Geographic Diversity of Program Locations: While a knowledge of Western Civilization is central to the core curriculum, the study of other world regions, countries, religions, cultures and languages is necessary to exploring and understanding the accelerating forces of globalization and the resulting complex challenges they often pose.
-Thus, in addition to the longstanding, popular study abroad programs in Europe and the United Kingdom, students are encouraged to consider program options in Asia, Africa, the Middle East, Latin America and Oceania.
+Geographic Diversity of Program Locations: Knowledge of Western Civilization is central to the core curriculum here at Providence College.
+However, the study of other world religions, languages, and cultures is also crucial.
+It is through this exploration that students begin to understand the accelerating forces of globalization and its resulting challenges.
+Thus, students are encouraged to study in Europe but also in Asia, Africa, the Middle East, Latin America, and Oceania.

 Program Diversity: Students learn in many ways.
-In addition to the traditional facilitated direct enrollment and provider-based center programs, study abroad options now also include field-based learning, internships, service learning, and other engaged or experiential learning programs.
+Study abroad options include traditional facilitated direct enrollment and provider-based center programs.
+Many study abroad options now also include field-based learning, internships, service learning, and other engaged or experiential learning programs.

 Career Integration and Development: Study abroad should enhance the career choices of PC graduates.
-Hence, students are advised to select programs and courses that will help them acquire the knowledge, skills, and the intercultural agility that will help them to integrate their study abroad experience with their career aspirations or other post-graduate opportunities.
+Hence, students are advised to select programs that can be integrated with their career aspirations or other post-graduate opportunities.
+The specific programs and courses they choose will provide students with the knowledge, skills, and intercultural agility to do this.

-In sum, study abroad is an intentional academic experience aimed at enhancing student learning and development beyond what the home campus can provide.
+In sum, study abroad is aimed at enhancing student learning and development beyond what the home campus can provide.
 It is not academic tourism, though that will also be part of the experience.
-Rather, this pedagogical approach frames study abroad as an integral component of the undergraduate academic program at PC and its commitment to academic excellence.
+Rather, this pedagogical approach frames study abroad as an integral part to the undergraduate academic program at Providence College.